antistoopmode/antistoopmode.github.io/docs/faq.md

 > Life and Mana stolen per hit work only for your Physical Attack damage.

 ### Is Additive Damage affected by Resistances?
-> Additive Magic, Cold, Fire, Poison and Lightning Damage are affected by enemy Resistances.
-Additive Physical Damage is not affected by any Resistances, since there ### is no Physical Resistance.
+> Additive Arcane, Cold, Fire, Poison and Lightning Damage are affected by enemy Resistances.
+Additive Physical Damage is not affected by any Resistances, since there is no Physical Resistance.

-### Is Physical Damage a type of Element Damage?
+### Is Physical Damage a type of Magic Damage?
+> No.

+### What is Magic Damage?
-> No. Elemental Damage types in Hero Siege 2 include Magic, Cold, Fire, Poison and Lightning.
+> Magic Damage includes the following damage types: Arcane, Cold, Fire, Poison and Lightning Damage.

 ----